 OK so it’s obvious what the link is between rough sex and smooth legs.
 On paper I am against oppression and yet I fucking get off on being oppressed in bed, and in everyday life I act in totally oppressed ways.
 BUT DON’T GET HUNG UP ON IT.
 Of course, it’s important to question, and not just accept, why we’ve ended up with particular tastes, and if they seem inappropriate or damaging to try and change or overcome them in some way.
 Try broccoli 10 times and then you’ll like it or whatever.
 Maybe it is damaging for my daughter not to have a hairy role model?
 Maybe it is damaging for my psyche to feed a desire that’s rooted in inequality and disempowerment?
 I kind of don’t care.
 This is where recycling comes in.
 Caring about not doing enough in your personal life to tackle inequality is like obsessive household recycling and consumer guilt.
 It reminds me of friends who suffer almost religiously in lots of small ways, to do their bit for the environment and assuage their consciences about having consumed.
 It’s just another example of the shunting of blame for the fallout of capitalist economies onto communities, and it works because those communities have been subjected to years of shame-mechanism indoctrination by patriarchal, Christian flavoured societal structures.

 Um, now then.
 Let’s bring it back to body hair and rough sex.
-I’m not going to change the way that society perceives women and girls by feeling bad or worrying about my sexual tastes being too in keeping with its inherently oppressive mis-perceptions.
+I’m not going to change the way that society perceives women and girls by feeling bad or worrying about my tastes being too in keeping with its inherently oppressive mis-perceptions.
 I can’t go on a one woman crusade to change how people feel about body hair by doing something I hate with my body (letting hair grow all over it).
 Well I could, but I don’t want to.
 And it’s kind of oppressive of you think that I should.
-Let’s get away from thinking that tastes are the same as opinions.
-Tastes can be wildly contradictory, there is little requirement for sense or reason.
+When it comes to bodies and consensual sex, there is little requirement for sense or reason.
 It’s worth exploring and questioning tastes, tastes can change (and do, all the time – sometimes on their own, sometimes with effort).
-But while both tastes and opinions may at some stage, in some sense have been given to us, opinions have a bearing on the world in a way that tastes don’t – we have a moral responsibility towards coherence and accountability where opinions are concerned.
-We can explain our tastes like historians hell bent on psychological analysis, we can question their appropriateness, but this might change nothing in the world.
+We can explain our sexual preferences like historians hell bent on psychological analysis, but it’s arguably okay if this changes nothing in the world.
 We can do the same with opinions, but when we explain why we hold an opinion we also look for justification, it’s not enough to tell the story of how we got there – and if we don’t change our opinions in the face of contradictory evidence, there’s something a bit wrong with us.